raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_0_intro/index.md

 A JSON file is essentially a data container.
 But are we always interested in all the information that it contains ?

-In our case, the answer is no. The ARM64 json spec describes _everything_ about the registers and instruction, but there are many things that we are not interested in (like "Accessors" ?!).
+In our case, the answer is no. The ARM64 JSON spec describes _everything_ about the registers and instruction, but there are many things that we are not interested in (like "Accessors" ?!).

 The job of our parser will be to extract _targetted_ information.